-The manufacturer shall make the weighted efficiency of the product publicly available, calculated using the current version of the California Energy Commission & California Public Utilities Commission Performance Test Protocol for Evaluating Inverters Used in Grid-Connected Photovoltaic Systems.48 a) documentation that the weighted efficiency of the product has been tested and calculated according to the relevant requirements of California Energy Commission & California Public Utilities Commission verification process; and b) demonstration that the weighted efficiently of the product is publicly available (e.g., California Energy Commission website49 or manufacturer website).
+The manufacturer shall make the weighted efficiency of the product publicly available, calculated using the current version of the California Energy Commission & California Public Utilities Commission Performance Test Protocol for Evaluating Inverters Used in Grid-Connected Photovoltaic Systems.

-NOTE - Weighted efficiency is defined in Section 5 - Test Procedures and Criteria of Performance Test Protocol for Evaluating Inverters Used in Grid-Connected Photovoltaic Systems.53 a) documentation that tare loss of the product has been tested and calculated according to the relevant requirements of California Energy Commission & California Public Utilities Commission verification process; and b) demonstration that tare loss of the product is publicly available (e.g., California Energy Commission website48 or manufacturer website).
+NOTE - Weighted efficiency is defined in Section 5: Test Procedures and Criteria of Performance Test Protocol for Evaluating Inverters Used in Grid-Connected Photovoltaic Systems.

+- a) Documentation that the weighted efficiency of the product has been tested and calculated according to the relevant requirements of California Energy Commission & California Public Utilities Commission verification process; and - b) Demonstration that the weighted efficiently of the product is publicly available (e.g., California Energy Commission website or manufacturer website).